Online Education | The Challenge of Pain - 2013

-The course was recorded in January 2012 at a conference provided by Continuing Nursing Education at the University of Washington School of Nursing.
-Teaching methods include video, audio and handouts.
+Teaching methods include audio lectures, case studies, and downloadable handouts.
+This course was recorded in January 2013 at a conference for healthcare professionals provided by Continuing Nursing Education at the University of Washington School of Nursing.

 To register, click the Register button.
 If already registered, click the Continue button to go to your course.

 Nurse practioners, clinical nurse specialists, staff nurses, physicians, physician assistants, psychologists, pharmacist, social workers, physical therapists and other healthcare professionals in a variety of settings.